Updated on November 16, 2022

 The hard drive is the component that stores your data.
 You'll often see the term “hard drive” abbreviated to “HDD.”
-There are several reasons you might want to buy one:
+Though hard drives are a standard feature of most computing equipment, here are several reasons you might want to buy one:

 You are out of space on your current HDD and need a bigger one